centipeda/zynq-benchmark/README.md

 # zynq-benchmark
 Build tools to build Linux images for and benchmark the Mars ZX2 SoC module. `create_project.sh` adapted from script written by Peter Wittich at Cornell University, with minor modifications.
+Various scripts used for running the benchmark programs.

 ### Build instructions
 1. Install the Petalinux build chain.
 Activate it with `source /opt/petalinux/settings.sh`, or wherever it is installed.